awsdocs/aws-codepipeline-user-guide/doc_source/concepts.md

 An *execution* is a set of changes released by a pipeline\.
 Each pipeline execution is unique and has its own ID\.
 An execution corresponds to a set of changes, such as a merged commit or a manual release of the latest commit\.
 Two executions can release the same set of changes at different times\.

 While a pipeline can process multiple executions at the same time, a pipeline stage processes only one execution at a time\.
 To do this, a stage is locked while it processes an execution\.
 Two pipeline executions can't occupy the same stage at the same time\.
+The execution waiting to enter the occupied stage is referred to an *inbound execution*\.
+An inbound execution can still fail, be superseded, or be manually stopped\.
+For more information about how inbound executions work, see [How Inbound Executions Work](concepts-how-it-works.md#how-it-works-inbound-executions)\.

+Pipeline executions traverse pipeline stages in order\.
+Valid statuses for pipelines are `InProgress`, `Stopping`, `Stopped`, `Succeeded`, `Superseded`, and `Failed`\.
+An execution with a `Failed` or `Superseded` status does not continue through the pipeline and cannot be retried\.

 Pipeline executions traverse pipeline stages in order\.